Read This First

 Prompt 3: Are there ways we can encourage public participation in science that will strengthen a justified confidence in science?

-The section turns on Ethical and Responsible Science.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Ethical and Responsible Science in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The added methodological insight is that Science and the Public should be judged by how it handles error.
+The methodological question in Science and the Public is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Description